 Watch: A discussion on the power of experiential sales incentives.

-It’s not easy to shake up the status quo.
-Which is why it’s always useful to hear how other companies are getting things done.
-Earlier this year, we dove deep on the topic of seller motivation, sales incentives, and President’s Club with a few experts:
+It’s not easy to shake up the status quo–which is why it’s always useful to hear how other companies are getting things done.
+In a webinar with sales leaders and incentive experts, we dove deep on the topic of seller motivation, sales incentives, and President’s Club:

 - Sharline Anderson, Event Director at HireVue (responsible for group travel incentives)